 Do you have a favorite Christmas cookie recipe?
-One you’ve loved since the time you were little?
+One that you’ve loved since the time you were little?
 Well, I do.
 And it happens to be a snowball cookie, only we didn’t call them snowballs.
 We never really had a name for them.
 We called them something like, “Those round cookies with a hidden candy inside covered in powdered sugar.”

-I got this Gluten-Free Snowball Cookies recipe from my mom, who got the recipe from her mom, and they called them Secret Kiss Cookies.
+I got this cookie recipe from my mom, who got the recipe from her mom, and they called them Secret Kiss Cookies.
 But when I called them that, my mom didn’t know what I was talking about.
 For one thing, we didn’t put kisses in them very often.
 The kisses sound good, in theory, but in reality, they melt inside the cookie and you can barely tell they are there.

 So I recommend you experiment with fillings and put an assortment of different fillings in each batch.
 Why?
 Well, then the cookies turn in to a fun game.
 Kind of like a blind bag that my girls always want to buy.
 You never know what you are going to get.